-Hitesh Kumar, Founder, Artillume tells us how projection mapping softwares and new technologies can help the creative professionals.
-In this changing world, today’s channel community can devise new strategies to promote and make available these softwares and technologies to the creative community.
+Hitesh Kumar, Founder, Artillume tells us how projection mapping software and new technologies can help creative professionals.
+In this changing world, today’s channel community can devise new strategies to promote and make available this software and technologies to the creative community.

 How did you begin to combine art and technology?